 If one of our engineers identifies a damaged cord during an electrical equipment inspection (also known as a PAT test), the appliance will fail the inspection and be removed from service.

 What do I do if have a damaged cord?

 We recommend that you quickly check any electrical cords before using them.
-If they are damaged in any way, they should not be used.
+If they are damaged in any way or feel warm to the touch, they should not be used.

 When you look, check for: